openfnord/python-smail/README.rst

 ------------------

 main.py is a tester for s/mime mail.
 Edit the config.ini with your mail server credentials and preferences and just run main.py to generate some fancy s/mime messages.
 For example a mixed message with encrypted and non-encrypted content.
+Note: Certificates should be PEM format with separate private key file.
+The private key file shall have no password.

 Example
 -------